-Presidential scholarships are merit-based and awarded by the college to selected incoming freshmen with an ACT composite of 27 or higher AND rank in the top 10 percent of their graduating class or who have a cumulative high school GPA of at least 3.70.
+Presidential scholarships are merit-based and awarded by the college to selected incoming freshmen with an ACT composite of 27 or SAT score of 1210 and who have a cumulative high school GPA of at least 3.70.
 The award is \$11000 per year and is renewable for three years at the same amount provided that the presidential scholar maintains a 3.00 cumulative grade point average at WLC.